Modern Toss: Recurring cartoons

-Mr Tourette and Alan appear on the covers of Modern Toss booklets and books and on merchandise.

 The Periodic Table of Swearing

 A creation inspired by the Periodic Table, The Periodic Table of Swearing design was featured in the 2011 book Information Graphics, which documents the history of classic presentation of information through design.
-Written by Sandra Rendgen and edited by Julius Wiedemann, it is effectively a survey of data visualisation, published by Taschen.

-Eulogised in Eye magazine the Periodic Table of Swearing was produced as an actual, interactive table by Clay Interactive as an installation at the Latitude Festival in 2011.
-Released as an app the same year (see below) the Periodic Table of Swearing has also been utilised in design of a jacket for Gresham Blake, prints, T-clots, mugs and magnet sets.
+Eulogised in Eye magazine the Periodic Table of Swearing was produced as an actual interactive table as an installation at the Latitude Festival in 2011.

 Commissioned works

 Bunnage and Link partnered with shoe company Kickers in 2009 to present Random Bandits, a suite of cartoons in the style of other Modern Toss productions.
 They have developed three strands of film theme which appear as short skits in each of the episodes that make up the Kickers presents Random Bandits series.
 The films feature voiceovers by comedy actor Mackenzie Crook.

-In 2011, Modern Toss were commissioned by Brighton and Hove Albion FC to produce artwork for their new stadium, the Falmer Stadium, in the West Stand of the ground.
+In 2011, Modern Toss were commissioned by Brighton and Hove Albion to produce artwork for their new stadium, the Falmer Stadium, in the West Stand of the ground.

+Exhibitions

+A 10th Anniversary exhibition was held in 2024 in London.

+A 21st Anniversary exhibition toured Brighton, Liverpool and Sheffield in 2025.

 Merchandise

-There is a wide variety of Modern Toss merchandise, including T-shirts, soft toys, DVDs, books, comics, magnets, posters, art prints, games and beer.
+There is a wide variety of Modern Toss merchandise, including t-shirts, soft toys, DVDs, books, comics, magnets, cards, and posters.
+Online games and apps have also been developed for various platforms.

-"The Daily Toss: Your Daily Serving of Modern Toss" is an iPhone and iPad app developed by Modern Toss and Aimer Media.
-Cartoons from the Modern Toss archive are presented in a dated sequence in seasonal batches.

-An earlier app The Pocket Shouter was a soundboard iPhone app featuring the Drive-by abuser.
-It first appeared in 2009 but as of March 2011 is no longer available.
-A new version is planned for Summer 2011.